Shigeru Yoshida: Conflict with Hatoyama

-Later years
+Later years and legacy

-Yoshida later became president of the Japanese Association of Zoos and Aquariums.

-He died in 1967.
+After his resignation he spent most of his time at his villa in Oiso, though he remained a member of the House of Representatives until 1963.
+Yoshida served a president of the America-Japan Society from 1960 and as chancellor of Kogakkan University from 1962.
+He was also president of the Japanese Association of Zoos and Aquariums.

+Shigeru Yoshida died on 20 October 1967 at his home in Oiso.
 He was baptized on his deathbed, having hidden his Catholicism throughout most of his life.
-His funeral was held in St. Mary's Cathedral, Tokyo and buried at Aoyama Cemetery.
+His funeral was held in St. Mary's Cathedral, Tokyo and he was buried at Aoyama Cemetery.

+His state funeral was held in Nippon Budokan on 31 October 1967 in the presence of the Crown Prince and Princess.

+Under Yoshida's leadership, Japan began to rebuild its lost industrial infrastructure and placed a premium on unrestrained economic growth.
+Many of these concepts still impact Japan's political and economic policies.
+However, since the 1970s environmental movement, the bursting of Japan's economic bubble, and the end of the Cold War, Japan has been struggling to redefine its national goals.
+Yoshida has long been regarded as prioritising the economy over defense, but recent years have seen a reevaluation of this viewpoint.

+In his 1982 book "Leaders", US President Richard Nixon praised Yoshida as one of the greatest world leaders during his lifetime for his role in Japan's post-WWII economic miracle.

 Personal life

 In 1909, Yoshida married Makino Yukiko, the eldest daughter of Makino Nobuaki.
 They had four children: Sakurako, Kenichi, Kazuko, and Masao.
 Two of Yoshida's grandchildren are Tarō Asō, who served as the 92nd prime minister of Japan from 2008 to 2009, and Nobuko Asō, who later married Prince Tomohito of Mikasa, a first cousin of Emperor Akihito.